pjmanning/de-facebook-me/content/facebook.md

 ---
-title: Facebook
+title: How to Delete Facebook Account
 description: 'facebook description'
 ---

 In this section, we'll discuss the necessary steps to take to download your Facebook information in multiple formats.
-This will prep you before you learn **how to delete facebook**.
+This will prep you before you learn **how to delete facebook account**.

 You'll then have the option to _deactivate_ your facebook account and continue to use Facebook Messenger or completely _delete_ your facebook account.